Home

 A Gentle Introduction to Computer Graphics Programming

-You want to learn about Computer Graphics (CG).
+Are you interested in learning about Computer Graphics (CG)?
 First, do you know what it is?
-In the second lesson of this section, you will find a definition of computer graphics and learn how it generally works.
+In the next lesson, you will find a definition of computer graphics and learn about its general workings.
 You may have heard terms such as modeling, geometry, animation, 3D, 2D, digital images, 3D viewport, real-time rendering, and compositing.
-The primary goal of this section is to clarify their meanings and, more importantly, how they relate to each other -- providing you with a general understanding of the tools and processes involved in creating Computer Generated Imagery (CGI).
+The main goal of this section is to clarify their meanings and, more importantly, demonstrate how they interconnect.
+This will provide you with a comprehensive understanding of the tools and processes involved in creating Computer Generated Imagery (CGI).

 Our world is three-dimensional.
 At least, that's how we can experience it with our senses; in other words, everything around you has some length, width, and depth.
 A microscope can zoom into a grain of sand to observe its height, width, and depth.
 Some people also like to add the dimension of time.
 Time plays a vital role in CGI, but we will return to this later.
 Thus, objects from the real world are three-dimensional.
 That's a fact we can all agree on without having to prove it (curious readers are invited to check out the book by Donald Hoffman, "The Case Against Reality," which challenges our conception of space-time and reality).
 What's interesting is that vision, one of the senses by which we can experience this three-dimensional world, is primarily a two-dimensional process.
 We might say that the image created in our mind is dimensionless (we don't yet fully understand how images 'appear' in our brain), but when we speak of an image, it generally means a flat surface on which the dimensionality of objects has been reduced from three to two dimensions (the surface of the canvas or the screen).
 The only reason this image on the canvas looks accurate to our brain is that objects get smaller as they get further away from where you stand, an effect called foreshortening.
 Think of an image as nothing more than a mirror reflection.
 The surface of the mirror is perfectly flat, and yet, we can't tell the difference between looking at the image of a scene reflected in a mirror and looking directly at the scene.